Phala-Network/phala-cloud-nextjs-starter/README.md

 ## Development

-First, you need to clone this repo:
+First, you need to clone this repo or [use this template](https://github.com/new?template_name=phala-cloud-bun-starter&template_owner=Phala-Network&name=phala-cloud-nextjs-starter):

 ```shell
 git clone --depth 1 https://github.com/Phala-Network/phala-cloud-nextjs-starter.git